 As mentioned, it’s very personal.
 My husband loves the laid back lifestyle.
 He doesn’t get the unwanted attention I do.
 He doesn’t freak out for the kids’ safety like me.
 He would gladly settle in Quito for a long, long time.

 I got chatting to a family of Ecuadorians and even they held a difference of opinion among themselves.
-The daughter said I should stick it out, the father suggested moving to the country and the mother recommended moving to the UK or Uruguay as soon as possible (Uruguay is another option I’m toying with).
+The daughter said I should stick it out, the father suggested moving to the countryside and the mother recommended moving to the UK or Uruguay as soon as possible (Uruguay is another option I’m toying with).

 Another travel journalist friend described Ecuador as ‘rather boring’ and the ‘Belgium of South America’.
 I think that’s being unfair to Belgium.